ptpuyen1511/my_notes/Git/Git Branching.md

 After run above command, HEAD will point to the `[other-branch]` branch.

-> **It’s important to note that when you switch branches in Git, files in your working directory will change.
+> **It's important to note that when you switch branches in Git, files in your working directory will change.
 If you switch to an older branch, your working directory will be reverted to look like it did the last time you committed on that branch.
 If Git cannot do it cleanly, it will not let you switch at all.**

 ## Basic Branching and Merging